rabbitmq/rabbitmq-oauth2-tutorial/README.md

 > Note: RabbitMQ is already configured with `rabbitmq_mqtt` plugin.

-Similar to AMQP or JMS API, with MQTT we send the access token in the password field.
+Similar to AMQP or JMS API, with MQTT you send the access token in the password field.

 MQTT heavily rely on RabbitMQ's Topics and therefore on topic permissions.
 For instance, `rabbitmq.write:*/*/*` means allow write operation on a any vhost, on any exchange and any topic.
 In fact, it is any "routing-key" because that is translated to a topic/queue.